5 Singapore GP Tips Nobody Talks About for 2019

 It pays to plan one’s movements before arriving at the circuit in order to minimise the time spent in a human traffic jam.
 A map of the circuit park is essential for newcomers and even seasoned fans will find changes to the plan this year.
 These are the ones to watch out for:

 From experience, Gate 3 is the busiest, even though it is also the largest.
 There is usually a queue that doubles on itself several times, though to the credit of the officials it doesn’t stagnate.
 Try out the viewing spots near quieter gates like No. 1, 2 (both for Zone 1 ticket holders only), 4, 5 and 6 first.

 A common underground passage connects all four corners of the intersection that makes up Turns 8 and 14.
 People are directed to move in an anti-clockwise manner only, and it crawls at peak hours as the escalators have limited capacity.

 It’s chaos after the last on-track session of each day as everyone heads towards the concert zones or the MRT stations, and the latter can get very packed.
 It wouldn’t be unwise to stay around a little longer as the situation gets better an hour later.
-Leave the rush to those who need to leave urgently; the last trains do not leave until 12 in the morning.
+Leave the rushing to those who need to leave urgently; the last trains do not leave until 12.20 a.m. in the morning.